 Copyright exists in many aspects of a film or TV programme, including the original screenplay, the soundtrack (score and lyrics), the images of the film itself, artistic contributions to the set design, sound recordings and any live performances.
 The breadth of copyright in films enables right holders to profit from merchandise, sound tracks and particular images, as well as box office sales.

 An interesting copyright case involved Harold Lloyd Entertainment, Inc. who recently brought legal action against Cupecoy Home Fashion, Inc. [Cupecoy] for an alleged copyright infringement.
 Harold Lloyd Entertainment is the owner of copyright in “Safety Last!”, a silent film of 1923 that includes the particularly iconic scene of Harold Lloyd hanging above a busy road from the hands of a large clock face.
 Cupecoy are selling a wall clock that features a human figure (wearing round framed spectacles and dark clothing that resembles a suit) hanging from the minute hand.
 Harold Lloyd Entertainment’s position is that Cupecoy’s clock is a reproduction of the iconic scene and constitutes copyright infringement.
 A still from the film scene and the clock are both shown below.
 It will be interesting to see whether Harold Lloyd Entertainment’s infringement action is successful.

 Left: The iconic scene from the film “Safety Last!”

 At Wilson Gunn, we are passionate about IP and, with it, we are getting into the spirit of World IP Day by helping to raise awareness of issues that businesses, inventors and creators could encounter and how they could benefit from their IP and protect their commercial assets.

-For advice or information regarding copyright or any other areas of intellectual property, please click here and fill in the contact us form and an advisor will get back to you.
+For advice or information regarding copyright or any other areas of intellectual property, please contact us.